CooledxD/template-britlex/README.md

 ### OOCSS and BEM

-* `.listing-card` — is the “block” and represents the higher-level component.
+* `.listingCard` — is the “block” and represents the higher-level component.
 Stores the structure.
-* `.listing-card__title` — is an “element” and represents a descendant of `.listing-card`.
+* `.listingCard__title` — is an “element” and represents a descendant of `.listing-card`.
 Stores the structure.
-* `.listing-card_featured` — is a “modifier” and represents a different state or variation on the `.listing-card` block.
+* `.listingCard_featured` — is a “modifier” and represents a different state or variation on the `.listing-card` block.
 Stores state, behavior and design.

 ## 📂 Structure project